 Currently, the lack of public space and the inability to open the observatory independent of the main building significantly limits the ways the museum serves 21st-century audiences.
 Last year, Adler Trustees launched a campaign to raise $5 million for the first renovation of the observatory since it opened 37 years ago.

-A two-phased funding and renovation effort, the Adler will break ground on the first phase in the Summer of 2014.
-A $1 million project, this initial modernization will be complete in the fall, and will include the construction of a basic gallery and lab, and the addition of accessible restrooms, energy efficient heating and air conditioning, and new entrances and exits.
+A two-phased funding and renovation effort, the Adler broke ground on the first phase in May 2014.
+A $1 million project, this initial modernization will be complete in early November.
+When the observatory reopens to the public this Fall, it will feature a brand-new basic gallery and lab space, accessible restrooms, energy efficient heating and air conditioning systems, and new entrances and exits.

 Fundraising for the second phase of the renovation will continue through 2016, with the goal of securing an additional $4.2 million to transform the observatory into a public lakeside destination offering regular public observing opportunities, hands-on youth programming, and an unparalleled special event space.